 The naming and meaning of these three structures have been chosen based on our interpretation of the legal memos provided by Allen & Overy.
 Each rule in Rapptr is labelled with one of the three aggregation types, defining which aggregation structure the rule will run on.

-In this case, the MajorAR rule runs on the Legal aggregation structure.
+In this example, the MajorAR rule runs on the Legal aggregation structure.
 But how are these different types of structures defined and what do they actually mean?

-Each structure refers to a parent entity of an account in the three different scenarios described above, meaning that the Legal, Management, and Voting parent entity should be specified for each account monitored by Rapptr.
+Each structure refers to a parent entity of a portfolio in the three different scenarios described above, meaning that the Legal, Management, and Voting parent entity should be specified for each account monitored by Rapptr.
 The three structures are defined as:

 - LegalParent: please see this article - The Legal Aggregation Structure

-- VotingParent: the entity holding the voting rights to the securities
+- VotingParent: the entity holding direct voting authority over the securities in a portfolio

-Note: There is also the aggregation structure None that will capture all portfolios regardless of the structure and does not require setup.
+Note: There is also the aggregation structure "None" which will capture all portfolios regardless of the structure and does not require setup.
 In addition to the above structures, we have two more aggregation structures relating to EU Short Selling Regulation (SSR) rules.
 Please refer to this article for more detail.

 The three structures can be viewed on the portfolio page:

 The three structures have been defined based on what the different regulators are interested in.
-For example, some regulators are only interested in securities where the investor actually holds the voting rights associated with the securities.
+For example, some regulators are only interested in securities where the investor actually holds the voting authority over the securities.
 FundApps captures this in the Voting structure.
 Similar considerations have been incorporated in the Management and Legal structures.